Xilinx/PYNQ/docs/source/pynq_sd_card.rst

         vagrant reload

   6. Now you are ready to install Xilinx tools.
-You will need PetaLinux, Vivado, and SDx for building PYNQ image.
+You will need PetaLinux, Vivado, and SDK for building PYNQ image.
+     Starting from image v2.5, SDx is no longer needed.
      The version of Xilinx tools for each PYNQ release is shown below:

      ================  ================